renefreichel/personality_prediction/README.md

 # personality_prediction

-Fun project personality (big 5 scores) from YouTube vlogs (transcripts) using a wide range of features.
+Fun project on predicting personality (big 5 scores) from YouTube vlogs (transcripts) using a wide range of features.